-You have agreed to participate in a companion study that is utilizing the functional magnetic resonance imaging (fMRI) laboratory.
-While at the fMRI lab, you will be screened for MRI precautions and have a sequence of MRI scans performed.
+You and your child have agreed to participate in a companion study that is utilizing the functional magnetic resonance imaging (fMRI) laboratory.
+While at the fMRI lab, your child will be screened for MRI precautions and have a sequence of MRI scans performed.

 Functional MRI involves lying on a table which then moves into a hollow machine (the magnet).
-The actual MRI examination of your body will take from 1 to 3 hours, and you will be asked to remain as still as possible during the entire period.
-Small hand and foot movements are allowed in between scans (you will know you are being scanned because you will hear loud knocking noises), but it is essential that your head remains in the same position during the entire time you are in the scanner.
-You will hear knocking noises and will be able to talk with the operator or researcher through an intercom at various points during the scanning session.
-You will also be able to trigger an audible alarm at any time.
-While you are lying in the scanner, you will be asked to perform a task during which the scanner will be operated and images will be acquired.
-The task may be presented to you visually on a screen in the scanner (checker boards, numbers, letters, objects, or words) or through headphones (tones or spoken words).
+The actual MRI examination of your child's body will take from 30 minutes to 3 hours, and your child will be asked to remain as still as possible during the entire period.
+Small hand and foot movements are allowed in between scans (your child will know they are being scanned because he or she will hear loud knocking noises), but it is essential that your child's head remains in the same position during the entire time he or she is in the scanner.
+Your child will hear knocking noises and will be able to talk with the operator or researcher through an intercom at various points during the scanning session.
+Your child will also be able to trigger an audible alarm at any time.
+While your child is lying in the scanner, he or she will be asked to perform a task during which the scanner will be operated and brain images will be acquired.
+The task may be presented to your child visually on a screen in the scanner (checker boards, numbers, letters, objects, or words) or through headphones (tones or spoken words).
 The task might also involve sensory stimulation (puffs of air or brushing finger tips).
-You may be asked to response to stimuli with button presses that are recorded by computer.
-You will be given instructions prior to entering the scanner and will be informed when the task is about to begin.
+Your child may be asked to respond to stimuli with button presses that are recorded by computer.
+Your child will be given instructions prior to entering the scanner and will be informed when the task is about to begin.